saraby/Dialogue-/README.md

-# Dialogue Systems 2 - ddd-orchestration
+# Dialogue Systems 2 - Lab3

 Baseline orchestration files prepared for the Dialogue Systems 2 course in the Master in Language Technology of the University of Gothenburg.